pitosalas/wp-convert/docs/posts/2021-12-16-13_04_14-CardBoard-Basics_-Full-Series-with-Advanced-Basics-plus-Tools.md

 author: Pito Salas
 date: 2021-12-16 13:04:14
 tags:
+    - model
+    - maker
+    - cardboard
-    - model, maker, cardboard, youtube
+    - youtube
 ---

 (**Web site except:** All three cardboard videos in One, adjusted sound, new footage and all new footage and voice over and music for the tools section.